DWWA judge profile: Rebecca Palmer - Decanter

 Rebecca Palmer

-Rebecca Palmer is associate director and buyer for the Corney & Barrow Group based in London, Hong Kong and Singapore.
+Rebecca Palmer is associate director and buyer for Corney & Barrow Ltd based in London, Hong Kong and Singapore.

-As head of commercial buying, she is responsible for the core portfolio of both Corney & Barrow’s merchant and wine bar businesses, covering all world regions except Bordeaux.
+As head of commercial buying, she is responsible for the core portfolio of Corney & Barrow’s merchanting business, heading up a team that covers all world regions except Bordeaux.

 Prior to working for Corney & Barrow, Palmer was a buyer at Direct Wines (Laithwaites), specialising in France and South America.
-A modern languages graduate, she is approaching twenty years in the wine trade.
+A modern languages graduate, she has over 20 years’ experience in the wine trade.